Peter-Juhasz/HX-Main/README.md

-# Hyper Extensions
+# Science.Collections.MultiDimensional.Linq
-Hyper Extensions is a .NET library which contains LINQ-style operators for manipulating multidimensional arrays.
+It is a .NET library which contains LINQ-style operators for manipulating multidimensional arrays.

 ```
 Install-Package HX-Main